jongan69/Nodejs-Discord-Bot/Readme.md

 ## Configuration

-The bot can be configured by editing the prefix variable in index.js.
+The bot can be configured by editing the prefix variable in index.js, use `node deploy-commands.js` script to enable slash commands

 ## Contributing